What Does it Take to Be a Gas Plant Operator?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-- Oxygen Plant Operator
+- Regasification Plant Operator

-- Natural Gas Plant Technician
+- Liquefied Natural Gas Specialist (LNG Specialist)

 The states with the most job growth for Gas Plant Operator are Washington, Wyoming, and North Dakota.
 Watch out if you plan on working in Delaware, Wisconsin, or Kentucky.
 These states have the worst job growth for this type of profession.